Brussels Things To Do With Kids

 17. Children’s Museum

-The Children’s Museum, sometimes referred to as the “Musée des Enfants,” is a museum in Brussels created with children in mind.
+The Children’s Museum, sometimes called the “Musée des Enfants,” is a museum in Brussels created with children in mind.
 Families can enjoy themselves and learn new things there.
 Various interactive displays and activities are available at the Museum, all intended to be entertaining and informative.

 Each themed area at the Museum, such as the construction zone, scientific lab, and art studio, is intended to encourage kids to explore, experiment, and learn through play.
 Children can also acquire new skills and techniques in the Museum’s workshops.